nandakishorkoka/Behavioural-Cloning/writeup_report.md

 * Added Dropouts
 * Simplified the architecture.
 I reduced filter depths and number of units in the hidden layer.

+The second model was based on NVIDIA model for autonomous driving.
+It consisted of the following:
+* Convolution Layer with Filter Depth of 24 with Kernel Size 5x5 with ReLU activations
+* Convolution Layer with Filter Depth of 36 with Kernel Size 5x5 with ReLU activations
+* Convolution Layer with Filter Depth of 48 with Kernel Size 5x5 with ReLU activations
+* Convolution Layer with Filter Depth of 64 with Kernel Size 3x3 with ReLU activations
+* Convolution Layer with Filter Depth of 96 with Kernel Size 3x3 with ReLU activations
+* Convolution Layer with Filter Depth of 128 with Kernel Size 3x3 with ReLU activations
+* FC Layer 64 units
+* FC Layer 32 units
+* FC Layer 8 units
+* Output 1 unit

 I still notice that the NVIDIA model overfits with higher epochs.
 So early stopping was necessary.

-I tried simplifying the model further but this did not help.
+![alt text][image9]

 ### 7. Final Model Architecture